donghaiwu/DataShare/2023-Wu-et-al-WindFarm-and-CarbonCycle/README.md

-Donghai Wu et al. “Large wind farms reduce grassland productivity and carbon sequestration via atmospheric drying”
+Donghai Wu et al. “The impact of large wind farms on grassland productivity and carbon sequestration”

 E-mail: dw623@cornell.edu